 (B) The variance would likely jeopardize the continued existence of any threatened or endangered species listed under section 4 of the Endangered Species Act or result in the destruction or adverse modification of such species' critical habitat.

+(c) The duration of the variance period must be specified as part of each variance and shall not exceed the term of the NPDES permit.
+If the variance term is the same as the permit term, then the variance shall stay in effect until the permit is reissued or revoked.
+In no case shall an individual point source variance remain in effect greater than 10 years.

+(d) The variance is effective only after EPA approval.
+The effective date will be specified in the variance or in an NPDES permit.

-(c) Before a variance is granted, the applicant must demonstrate that attaining the water quality standard is not feasible for one of the following reasons:
+(2) Conditions to Grant a Variance.
+Before a variance is granted, the applicant must demonstrate that attaining the water quality standard is not feasible for one of the following reasons:

-(A) Naturally occurring pollutant concentrations prevent the attainment of the use.
+(a) Naturally occurring pollutant concentrations prevent the attainment of the use.

-(B) Natural, ephemeral, intermittent, or low flow conditions or water levels prevent the attainment of the use, unless these conditions may be compensated for by the discharge of sufficient volume of effluent discharges to enable uses to be met without violating state water conservation requirements.
+(b) Natural, ephemeral, intermittent, or low flow conditions or water levels prevent the attainment of the use, unless these conditions may be compensated for by the discharge of sufficient volume of effluent discharges to enable uses to be met without violating state water conservation requirements.

-(C) Human-caused conditions or sources of pollution prevent the attainment of the use and cannot be remedied or would cause more environmental damage to correct than to leave in place.
+(c) Human-caused conditions or sources of pollution prevent the attainment of the use and cannot be remedied or would cause more environmental damage to correct than to leave in place.

-(D) Dams, diversions, or other types of hydrologic modifications preclude the attainment of the use, and it is not feasible to restore the water body to its original condition or to operate such modification in a way which would result in the attainment of the use.
+(d) Dams, diversions, or other types of hydrologic modifications preclude the attainment of the use, and it is not feasible to restore the water body to its original condition or to operate such modification in a way which would result in the attainment of the use.

-(E) Physical conditions related to the natural features of the water body, such as the lack of a proper substrate, cover, flow, depth, pools, riffles, and unrelated to water quality preclude attainment of aquatic life protection uses.
+(e) Physical conditions related to the natural features of the water body, such as the lack of a proper substrate, cover, flow, depth, pools, riffles, and unrelated to water quality preclude attainment of aquatic life protection uses.

-(F) Controls more stringent than those required by sections 301(b) and 306 of the federal Clean Water Act would result in substantial and widespread economic and social impact.
+(f) Controls more stringent than those required by sections 301(b) and 306 of the federal Clean Water Act would result in substantial and widespread economic and social impact.

+(3) Variance Application Submittal, Public Notice Requirements.

-(d) Procedures An applicant for a water quality standards variance must submit a request for a variance to the department.
+(a) An applicant for a water quality standards variance must submit a request for a variance to the department.
 The application must include all relevant information showing that the requirements for a variance have been satisfied.
-The burden is on the applicant to demonstrate that the designated use is unattainable for one of the reasons specified in subsection (c) of this section.
-If the department preliminarily determines that grounds exist for granting a variance, it must provide public notice of the proposed variance and an opportunity for public comment.
+The burden is on the applicant to demonstrate that the designated use is unattainable for one of the reasons specified in section (2) of this rule.

+(b) If the department preliminarily determines that grounds exist for granting a variance, it must provide public notice of the proposed variance and an opportunity for public comment.
+The public notice requirement may be satisfied by including the porposed variance in the public notice of a draft NPDES permit.

+(4) Variance Requirements.
+Individual variances shall include one or more of the following requirements: